Our Top 3 Recommended Dropbox Alternative Cloud Storage Providers:

 - Not great at collaboration or file sharing.

-MEGA offers quite a bit of free storage space, in addition to the standard features: syncing folders, sharing files, and versioning.
-While MEGA also provides zero-knowledge encryption, but that also does introduce some complexity: if you lose your password, you’re not going to be able to decrypt your files.
+MEGA offers quite a bit of free cloud storage space, in addition to the standard features: syncing folders, sharing files, and versioning.
+While MEGA also provides zero-knowledge encryption, it introduces some complexity: If you lose your password, you won’t be able to decrypt your files.

-- More storage than any other leading competitor at 20 GB.
+- More free cloud storage (20GB) than any other leading competitor at 20GB.

 - Solid security and speed.

 - If you lose your password, you’ll lose access to your documents.

 Frequently Asked Questions